 Brijuni National Park – Visit the islands on your yacht charter

-Sail to the Brijuni Islands during your catamaran charter in Pula.
-There are 14 small islands off the coast of Pula, and they are home to the Croatian National Park.
+Choose a day or two during your week of sailing in Pula to visit the Brijuni Islands on your sailboat.
+There are 14 small islands off the coast of the town, and they are home to this national park of Croatia.
 The islands’ history is just as long the mainland city’s is.
-The flora and fauna of the Brijuni National Park are rich in quantity of individuals and species with over 600 plant species and numerous indigenous animals, some of the indigenous fauna include: wild ducks, quail, Istrian ox and Istrian sheep.
+There is a vibrant biodome of flora and fauna in the Brijuni National Park with over 600 plant species and numerous indigenous animals to spot during your sailing holiday here.
 The diverse ecosystem and protected area allow these animal and plant species to roam free and flourish without human intervention.
-There is also a safari park that is home to many exotic animals like llama, South American camel, Indian elephant Lanka, Indian sacred cows and even ostriches.
-In the Ethno park, a sub-section of the Safari Park, there are typical homestead endemic animals species.
-The Istrian ox, Istrian sheep donkey and goats are there to present the domestic animals of Istria.
-Another section of the national park is home to the oldest olive tree in the Mediterranean that still bears fruit today and is used in olive oil production.
-Brijuni National Park is an important stop for nature lovers during your catamaran charter in Pula.
-Not to mention Brijuni is home to the most riveting snorkeling sites in Croatia.
+There is also a safari park that is home to many exotic animals, which you can visit while your yacht is in the marina.
+Ask your skipper to sail your boat charter to the part of the national park which is home to the oldest olive tree in Croatia and even the Mediterranean.
+Brijuni National Park is an important stop during your week of sailing on your yacht charter for nature lovers.
+With an abundance of details to admire and appreciate, plenty of places to moor your sailboat for a comfy sleep in your cabins, and ample nature trails to explore every day, this is a prime destination in Pula.
+Not to mention Brijuni is home to the most riveting snorkeling sites in Croatia, should you wish to dive in off your boat at a competitive price.
 Just beneath the surface a new world is thriving with lively marine animals from sea urchins to crab and fish, and rare date shells .